it's a game

 It's why stuff like this is now possible, full screens in place of greenscreens.
 Virtual Production is going to be a boom for film.

 AI is very bad at programming.
 The moment there is an even slightly novel requirement it will shit itself and throw up.
 The moment you have a niche or technical requirement that you don't word in exactly the right way it will just vomit random symbols on the page which compile but do nothing sensible.
-The moment you have any need to deal with context or state it completely gives up and will fuck your product into an unusable state.
+The moment you have any need to deal with context or state it completely gives up and will frick your product into an unusable state.

 Shovelware developers should be scared because what was already a saturated market is going to be absolutely flooded with generated slop which will unironically be better and more stable than what they used to hand crank.
 Everyone else has nothing to worry about in the near term or even the medium term now that diminishing returns have hit AI growth like a truck.